A Lifelong Pursuit of Understanding: Trauma, Science, and Personal Transformation

 In November 1991, I met a man with whom I felt a deep and lasting connection.
 After he proposed three times, I finally said yes in July 1992.
 During the time in between, I observed him closely—and because he showed neither narcissistic tendencies nor any trace of psychopathic traits, I could genuinely envision spending the rest of my life with him.

 By the end of 1993, I had filled stacks of handwritten pages detailing my childhood experiences.
 My inquiry into the long-term physiological and neurological effects of childhood abuse began in 1994—a time when the subject was still largely overlooked in scientific and medical communities.
 Driven by a sense of personal urgency, I wrote a letter to President Bill Clinton, urging greater research into the issue.
 To my surprise and encouragement, he responded positively and took steps to support further investigation.
+(See: Letter to President Clinton

-While living in Sacramento, I earned college credits in Journalism—graduating with a 4.0 GPA—and maintained a 3.0 GPA in mid-term coursework in Psychology, Computer Science, and English as a Second Language.
-However, my academic progress was disrupted when we moved to a rental home 48 miles north of the city, making commuting increasingly difficult.
-The situation worsened in 2004 when I became ill with Clostridioides difficile, which, as a water test later confirmed, was caused by contaminated well water.
-This health crisis prompted us to relocate permanently, and we eventually purchased a home in New Mexico.
+Years later, while living in Sacramento, I enrolled in college and began to pursue the education I had long desired.
+I earned credits in Journalism, graduating with a 4.0 GPA, and maintained a 3.0 GPA in mid-term coursework in Psychology, Computer Science, and English as a Second Language.
+Unfortunately, my academic journey was disrupted when we moved to a rental home 48 miles north of the city, making the daily commute increasingly difficult.

 In April 2005, my husband and I relocated from California to New Mexico.
 Shortly after the move, my husband suffered a stroke, and I became his full-time caregiver.
 Though he gradually recovered over the next year, new and serious health challenges emerged, requiring my continued attention.